juanmardefago/loopring-subgraph-v2/README.md

 Aside from links to the relevant `Token` and `Account`, and a balance field, this entity also has a list of all the `Transaction` entities that modified it.

+#### NonFungibleToken

+This entity reprensents a "unique" Non-Fungible Token (or NFT).
+It can be either an ERC1155 or ERC721 NFT.

+#### AccountNFTSlot

+This entity reprensents a particular NFT slot for a given `Account`.

+In Loopring, NFTs are "stored" in slots for each account, and they support NFT balances (in case it's an ERC1155).

+Each slot is a combination of the `Account.id` and `Token.id` that was passed in the transaction where the `AccountNFTSlot` was created.
+Only `Token.id` >= 32768 are valid for NFT slots.

 #### Block

 The `Block` entity represents a single L2 block on the Loopring exchange.

-It contains L1 metadata for the block (gasPrice, timestamp, L1 block height when the block was included, etc), as well as L2 metadata, like blockType, blockSize, blockVersion, operator that handled the block, etc.
+It contains L1 metadata for the block (gasLimit, timestamp, L1 block height when the block was included, etc), as well as L2 metadata, like blockType, blockSize, blockVersion, operator that handled the block, etc.

 It also contains the raw data represented as a hex string, parsed block data, like the fee maker and taker bips, and a list of all the parsed transactions from said block of raw data.